yesky12/cardano-sl/docs/wip/exchange-onboarding.md

       ## Primarily used for troubleshooting.
       #additionalNodeArgs = "";
     }

+The rest of this document will assume the above configuration file.
+Please alter any commands for example related to `stateDir` path to reflect your setup.

 You will also need to add the following `exchange-topology.yaml` file to use the private relays: